Workshop SAMOURAI

 PhD work of Babacar Sow (EMSE) in collaboration with: Merlin Keller (EDF) and Sanaa Zannane (EDF)

-Title: A new estimation algorithm for more reliable prediction in Gaussian process reression
+Title: A new estimation algorithm for more reliable prediction in Gaussian process regression

 Abstract: In the context of emulating CPU-intensive numerical simulators with Gaussian Process (GP) regression, we investigated a novel algorithm for the estimation of GP covariance parameters, referred to as GP hyperparameters.
 The objective is twofold: to ensure a GP as predictive as possible w.r.t. to the output of interest, but also with reliable prediction intervals, i.e. representative of GP prediction error.
 To achieve this, we propose and extensively benchmark a new constrained multi-objective algorithm for the hyperparameter estimation.
 It jointly maximizes the likelihood of the observations as well as the empirical coverage function of GP prediction intervals, under the constraint of not degrading the GP predictivity.